jD91mZM2/chess-minimax/v2-draft.md

 ```
 *Highlight can be used to inform the client why it can't move there - for example because it would be in check.*

-### `INTO-QUEEN`
+### `DIFF`

-This command turns the specified piece into a queen.
+This command bulk-updates the board with all specified differences.
+Just like highlight it takes multiple arguments.
-This is used by the server when a pawn walks to the edge of the board.
+This is used for more complicated moves, like passant, castlings and queen promotions.

+The syntax is `DIFF <pos> <piece>`, where the piece is described by all lowercase `colorpiece`.

 Example:
 ```
-INTO-QUEEN F8
+DIFF D1 empty C1 whiterook B1 whiteking A1 empty
 ```

+*The above example was a castling.*

 ### `CHECKMATE`